 - delegating responsibility for Act 250 to municipalities demonstrating the professional capacity and willingness to assume responsibility for administration;

 VLCT opposes revisiting permitting decisions in a second forum such as Act 250 if a local or state permit decision has been made subsequent to appropriate hearing and review.
-Regional plans should be considered in concert with municipal plans and may not be used to trump duly adopted municipal plans.
+Regional plans should be considered in concert with municipal plans and must not be used to trump duly adopted municipal plans.

 4.03 GROWTH AND LOCAL LAND USE